The bedroom tax restricts the amount of housing benefit that council and housing association tenants can claim.

 How many bedrooms can you claim housing benefit for?

-Since April 2013, new rules on 'under occupancy' mean that you can only claim housing benefit for:
+You can only claim housing benefit for:

 - one bedroom for a couple